 IPFS Content Addressing (CID Handling)

-This guide explains how aeqi handles IPFS Content Identifiers (CIDs) — the standard format depends on whether the CID is stored on-chain in smart contracts or off-chain in IPFS documents.
+This guide explains how aeqi handles IPFS Content Identifiers (CIDs).
+The format depends on the storage layer: on-chain account fields on Solana, or off-chain JSON documents in IPFS.

 Overview